-There are around 200 lean-tos within the blue line for you to use.
+There are around 200 lean-tos within the blue line of the Adirondack Park for you to use.
 Below is a list of specific wilderness areas and the number of lean-tos that can be found there, as compiled by CNYhiking.com, and updated based on new information:

 - Black River Wild Forest (9)